What are Blockchain Nodes? A Complete Guide

 Blockchain node is a device-stakeholder pair that participates in running the protocol software of a decentralized network.
 Know more about what is a blockchain...

-What is a blockchain node, you ask?
 Blockchain nodes are essential components of a blockchain network.
-They are a computer or a device that is connected to the network and participates in the verification and validation of transactions.
+They are a computer or a device that is connected to the network and participates in the ordering, verification and validation of transactions.
 Essentially, nodes help to ensure that the blockchain is a secure and reliable record of all transactions that have taken place on the network.

-There are several types of blockchain nodes that can exist on a blockchain network, each with its own specific role and responsibilities.
+There are several types of blockchain nodes that can exist on a blockchain network, each with its own specific roles and responsibilities.
 Some nodes are responsible for storing a copy of the entire blockchain and validating transactions using the consensus rules of the blockchain.
-Others are responsible for verifying and adding new transactions to the blockchain, a process known as “mining.”
+Others are responsible for verifying and adding new transactions to the blockchain.
 Still others are specialized nodes that are configured to handle more complex tasks on the blockchain, such as running smart contracts or serving as trusted intermediaries for certain transactions.